 Inokim Light 2

-On the other end of the spectrum of the Mantis, and if you don’t care about top speed, acceleration, or impressing other fellow commuters in any way except coming to work on an ecosmart metro electric scooter in the best way possible, you will find the Inokim Light 2.
+At the other end of the spectrum of the Mantis, and if you don’t care about top speed, acceleration, or other high performance specs you will find the Inokim Light 2.
 This is a premium lightweight electric scooter where portability and quality make it a top pick of choices.
 It looks really cool and is very well built oozing of high quality.
 That comes at a price though, and as far as lightweight scooters go, it is not exactly cheap.
 But probably worth every penny.

-The first thing that stands out when riding it, is the very low positioned deck.
+The immediate stand out feature when riding it is the very low positioned deck.
 This is great as a low center of gravity improves the handling and is a great feature for a city commuter.
 Power comes from a 350 Watt rear hub electric motor and it is a kick start e-scooter meaning there is no zero start function.
 This is for safety reasons and also acts as an energy-conserving feature.
 And where some other rivals like the popular Xiaomi Mi M365 has the same system, it is not as refined and leads to a lot of jerky false starts.
 Not so on the Inokom Light 2, it is superbly adjusted, and kick-starting it is not a problem.

-The acceleration is tuned for a smooth ride and you notice it pulls slightly stronger up to its top speed, 21 mph (32 km/h), once you get going rather than shooting off from a standstill.
+The acceleration is tuned for a smooth ride and you notice it pulls slightly stronger up to its top speed, 21 mph (32 km/h) rather than shooting off from a standstill.
 All with the intention of providing the best commuter scooter experience for busy streets and inner-city traffic.
 Even though it is not a super-powerful electric scooter it will climb some hills if not too steep.
-It has a 374 Watt-hour 36V 10.4 Ah lithium-ion battery, that provides a range of between 15-20 miles (24-32 km/h) and that makes it the longest ranged lightweight scooters on the market.
+It has a 374 Watt-hour 36V 10.4 Ah lithium-ion battery, that provides a range of between 15-20 miles (24-32 km/h) and that makes it the longest ranged lightweight scooter on the market.

 Not many ultra-lightweight electric scooters can boast a dual brake system, but trust the Inokim to deliver.
 Front and rear drum brakes provide great stopping power.
 It lacks suspension but does come with pneumatic tires that will absorb some rough surfaces, but it is best suited for roads in good repair.